 After doing some general ‘life’ and business-related coaching for a while, I worked with my own coach (I basically think it’s essential to have a coach and experienced mentor in business) and identified my ‘zone of genius’ – which is just a fancy way of saying that I get to use all the skills and experience I’ve gathered through a career of marketing/media, book publishing and coaching, and put them together in one awesome and powerful package.

-This, ladies and gents, is how I became a Book Coach.
+This is how I became a Book Coach.

 Read more about my coaching offer here…

 If you just want to cut to the chase and book a free Book Clarity Call with me, please apply here.
 You’ll see a list of available call times and will need to do a quick pre-call quiz so I can see where you’re at in your book writing journey.
 There’s honestly no obligation, because I only work with people who are the right fit at the right time.
 If I am not the best person to work with you, I’ll let you know.

 Look forward to talking to you very soon.